saleor/cli/docs/README.md

   saleor app install            Install a Saleor App by URL saleor app uninstall <appId>  Uninstall a Saleor App by ID.
 You need to provide `appId`.
-List available apps and their IDs with `saleor app list`. saleor app create [name]      Create a new Saleor Local App saleor app tunnel [port]      Expose your Saleor app remotely via tunnel saleor app token              Create a Saleor App token saleor app permission         Add or remove permission for a Saleor App saleor app template [name]    Create an App with Saleor App Template
+List available apps and their IDs with `saleor app list`. saleor app create [name]      Create a new Saleor Local App saleor app tunnel [port]      Expose your Saleor app remotely with ngrok tunnel saleor app token              Create a Saleor App token saleor app permission         Add or remove permission for a Saleor App saleor app template [name]    Create an App with Saleor App Template